nazmulidris/developerlife.com/_posts/2021-03-09-mechanical-keyboard-review.md

 Then I found out about the [Ultimate Hacking Keyboard](https://ultimatehackingkeyboard.com/).
 I thought that was quite a claim in the name when I first heard of it.
 So I ordered my first one with very high expectations.
-I ordered it with the MX Brown switches and the fantastic wooden wrist wrests And I am happy to report that the name accurately matches the product and my expectations where blown away!
+I ordered it with the MX Brown switches and the fantastic wrist wrests (made out of solid wood).
+And I am happy to report that the name accurately matches the product and my expectations where blown away!
 I am a fan for life!

 Then I ordered another one, with the ISO keyboard layout instead of the US 😀.

-And now I am waiting for the UHK v2 RGB keyboard to come out, along with the modules.
+Then I pre-ordered the UHK v2 RGB keyboard, and am now impatiently waiting for the keyboard to come out, along with the modules.
 As soon as that happens (expected to start shipping in March 2021) I will be sure to post a new review (of v2 and the new modules).

 ### Pros

-Where to begin about what is right with this keyboard.
+Where to begin about all that is right with this keyboard.
 Just about everything.
 The build quality is outstanding!
 I ordered the wooden palm rests, which are not only solid and heavy, but look and feel great.
 Everything about this keyboard exudes craftsmanship and quality.
 There is no planned obsolescence to be found anywhere in this keyboard.